vik10222/university-courses/README.md

 # University Coursework
-Unforntunately I had to make a few of these sub‑modules private
+Unforntunately I had to make a few of these sub‑modules private due to either NDA's or the fact that some parts are solutions to the courses examinations still used in today's courses

 Bachelor-Thesis (NDA)